gloggi/abteilungs-homepages/README.md

     ```docker-compose up```

-4. Once the containers have started, access the site at ```localhost``` (can be changed in .env.local).
+4. Once the containers have started, access the site at ```localhost``` (can be changed by copying .env.example to .env and modifying it).
 You can log in at localhost/wp-admin with user 'admin' and password 'gloggi'.
 If you change something in the plugin or theme directories, refresh the page in your browser to see the changes take action immediately.

 # Installing on a hoster